-Let’s explore becoming a blogger and the proper use of Facebook, Twitter and LinkedIn advertising on your blog and website.
-Facebook and Twitter have very specific instructions for using their logos, but it seems that on the Internet, very few people are following those guidelines.
+Let’s explore becoming a blogger and the proper use of Facebook, Twitter, and LinkedIn advertising on your blog and website.
+Facebook and Twitter have precise instructions for using their logos, but it seems that on the Internet, very few people are following those guidelines.
 If you have any questions, you should ask your attorney.
-Having said that, there are common practices that webmasters and bloggers are using to promote their brand on these social media sites.
+Having said that, there are standard practices that webmasters and bloggers are using to promote their brand on these social media sites.

 It is not legal to take someone else’s brand and alter it.
-But the Twitter and Facebook logo are everywhere and that is what has made these social media sites so famous.
+But the Twitter and Facebook logos are everywhere, and that is what has made these social media sites so famous.
 Facebook and Twitter both have trademarks on their logo and their iconography.
-For example, Twitter’s trademark is the little blue bird.
-They have their name and logo trademarked, therefore, you can not alter them.
+For example, Twitter’s brand is the little bluebird.
+They have their name and logo trademarked.
+Therefore, you can not alter them.

-Their guidelines are important so pay attention to those guidelines in relation to their name and logo allowed use.
+Their guidelines are necessary, so pay attention to those guidelines about their name and logo allowed use.
 Legally you can not take their brand or trademark and alter them.
-Both Facebook and Twitter do allow, however, certain kinds of things.
-Facebook allows webmasters to use the “F” in a square and use it on your branding and include text, for example, “Fan us on Facebook”.
-They do not allow you, however, to use the F in a different color or FB in a different color.
+Both Facebook and Twitter do qualify, however, certain kinds of things.
+Facebook allows webmasters to use the “F” in a square and use it on your branding and include text, for example, “Fan us on Facebook.”
+However, they do not allow you to use the F in a different color or FB in a different color.
 These are their general guidelines.
-Twitter, on the other hand, does not want you to put a T in a side of a blue square.
-So what you as a webmaster need to ask yourself is whether or not you want to comply with their general guidelines.
-If you have any questions, it is best to ask an attorney or read their guidelines on the Facebook or Twitter website.
+On the other hand, Twitter does not want you to put a T on the side of a blue square.
+So what you as a webmaster need to ask yourself is whether you want to comply with their general guidelines.
+If you have any questions, it is best to ask an attorney or read their Facebook or Twitter website policies.

 It is not recommended, for example, to use a little F or a little T on any of your online brandings at all.
-A little T that says “Follow us on Twitter” or a little F that says “Fan us on Facebook” could actually cause your website to lose valuable traffic because all this does is encourage visitors to leave your website.
+A little T that says “Follow us on Twitter” or a small F that says “Fan us on Facebook” could actually cause your website to lose valuable traffic because all this does is encourage visitors to leave your website.
 It sends people away from your website to the social media giants.
-Instead, what is recommended is to employ the widgets that are available for webmasters to put on their site so that visitors can like you on Facebook or follow you on Twitter without leaving your website.
+Instead, witis recommended io employ the widgets available for webmasters to put on their site so that visitors can like you on Facebook or follow you on Twitter without leaving your website.
 The old way of doing things is sending someone away from your website.
-The new way is to keep your hard-earned visitors at your website.
+The new method is to keep your hard-earned visitors on your website.
 By using these widgets, visitors can become a fan or a follower without ever leaving your website.
 Keep visitors on your website while at the same time encouraging them to be fans or followers.
 It’s a win-win strategy.

 Your Blog and Your Web Hosting Account